scc-digitalhub/validation-framework/library/docs/example.md

                        description=DESC)
 ```

 We then instantiate a `Client` object.
-With a `Client` we can interact with the storagesa and create `Run`.
+With a `Client` we can interact with the storages and create runs.
 We can provide an `experment_name` parameter to the constructor.

 ```python